 When you buy home insurance, there are generally two broad categories of coverage that are included: property and liability.
-Property coverage covers all your stuff, namely, your contents (furniture, electronics), and the building itself, if the property is a house.
+Property coverage covers all your belongings inside your home (that’s contents insurance coverage), and the building itself, if the property is a house.
 Personal liability insurance is a bit more complicated, which is why we’re often asked, “do I need personal liability insurance?”

 In short, yes you do.
 Here’s why.

 Summary of liability insurance

 What is personal liability on home owners insurance?
 In simple terms, liability insurance covers legal matters in relation to your property.
 It covers the legal fees when you are sued over issues with your property.
 This covers two main umbrellas:

 - Bodily injury.

 Really, this is “accident coverage,” at nd comes into play when you or a family member has been been found partially or wholly responsible for said accident in relation to your property.
 This could include a guest slipping on an icy driveway, or tripping over a loose carpet.
 Most cottage insurance policies provide some liability coverage as well, thankfully.

 Common instances of liability claims include: